kflog-project/Cumulus/README.md

 If an used Android device has built-in a barometric sensor, you can activate it in Cumulus and use its data as a barometric pressure altitude.

-Cumulus releases can be downloaded from [here](https://github.com/kflog-project/Cumulus/tree/master/Releases/) for Linux and Android. <b>Note!
+Cumulus releases for Android and Ubuntu can be downloaded from [here](https://github.com/kflog-project/Cumulus/tree/master/Releases/) for Linux and Android. <b>Note!
 Android packages are only available til release level 6.</b>

 [Cumulus PDF Manual English](https://github.com/kflog-project/Cumulus/raw/master/cumulus/help/en/Cumulus.pdf)<br>
 [Cumulus PDF Manual Deutsch](https://github.com/kflog-project/Cumulus/raw/master/cumulus/help/de/Cumulus.pdf)<br>